 Did you know that the longest celebration in the world lasts for about 75 days?
 Celebrated in the heart of Chhattisgarh, Bastar Dusshera is one of the lesser-known celebrations in the country.
 Read on to find out about it!

 Also known as Jagdalpur Dussehra, the festival is dedicated to Goddess Danteshwari Devi.
 The grandeur of the festival concludes in the spectacular last ten days of Dusshera.
 Although the festival is popularly called Dusshera, the locals do not celebrate the victory of Lord Rama over Ravana.
 Rather, the festivities and rituals pay homage to Goddess Danteshwari, one of the 52 Shakti Peeths existing in the country.
+In 2022, Bastar Dusshera is celebrations take place from 28th September to 6th October 2022.

 History of Bastar Dussehra – A Royal Affair